 Use the New-/Add Annotation Query button to create a new query.
 Set the Data source to Checkmk and under Name assign the display name as the query will later be shown in the dashboard.
 You also determine whether the annotation query is directly activated (Enabled) and/or invisible (Hidden).
 The color of the comments can also be defined here if desired.
 In this example it was set to yellow — this query should only be WARN:

 The actual query then works in a similar way to creating a graph.
-You only have to explicitly determine the instance to be queried, since it is not possible to query all Checkmk instances here.
+You only have to explicitly determine the site to be queried, since it is not possible to query all Checkmk sites here.
 Finally you determine the status of the service or services to be displayed:

 Important: Limit the data to be displayed as much as possible, because comments are shown in all compatible graphs on the dashboard.
 If in doubt create several small annotation queries rather than one large one.

 After you have added the configuration (Add button), and saved the new dashboard settings, go back to your dashboard.
 Depending on whether you activated the query directly during setup, you may already see comments that have been automatically-generated in your graphs: